keithbuhler/keithbuhler.github.io/heraclitus.md

 ## IX

 One day is like all.
 The sun is new every day.
 The way upward and downward are one and the same.
 The beginning and end are common.

 *We cannot escape the sun yet we mistake it for new*
-*It is so bright we do not see it.*
+*Though it is the most bright, we see it the least.*
-Attend to words and works as I am now relating,
+*Attend to* words and works as I am now relating,
 describing each thing according to its nature.

 The limits of the evening and morning are the Bear,